qkaiser/qkaiser.github.io/_posts/2017-08-27-cottontail-release.markdown

 Our objective is to capture messages being sent through while limiting our impact on the target's availability.
 This means currently connected clients need to receive messages as if we were not capturing them.

-If we don't take care of that and clients were written without much thinking, you'll end up with a completely messed up target such as queues stacking up because clients stopped processing given item X was not received, hanged RPC clients because you captured the request without forwarding it to the RPC server, integrity violations triggered by clients pushing data not received in order.
+If we don't take care of that and clients were written without much thinking, you will end up with a completely messed up target such as queues stacking up because clients stopped processing given item X was not received, hanged RPC clients because you captured the request without forwarding it to the RPC server, integrity violations triggered by clients pushing data not received in order.
 Sky is the limit when it comes to doom scenarios.

-Let's see how we can handle all of this by analysing each RabbitMQ's mode of operation !
+Let's see how we can handle all of this by analyzing each RabbitMQ's mode of operation!

 #### Producer Consumer Model / RPC Model

 ![producer_consumer]({{site.url}}assets/producer_consumer.gif)

 In the producer consumer mode, our connection will just move the model towards the **Work queues** model with legitimate consumer (C0) being one worker and ourselves (C1) being a second worker.
-The interesting thing here is that as soon as we receive our first message and requeue it (yellow mail), we will be able to capture all of them due to the round robin distribution implemented by RabbitMQ.
-Think about it: if we requeue fast enough we will always be the next client in the round-robin queue.
+The interesting thing here is that as soon as we receive our first message and re-queue it (yellow mail), we will be able to capture all of them due to the round robin distribution implemented by RabbitMQ.
+Think about it: if we re-queue fast enough we will always be the next client in the round-robin queue.
 In the end, it is as if we were diverting all messages through the red line (see my wonderful GIF above) to transparently log them without impacting the legitimate consumer.

 This capture model also applies to RPC calls.
-We just need to requeue messages with their complete metadata (properties suchh as `reply_to`, `correlation_id`, `timestamp`, or `expiration`) so that the RPC server ultimately receives the request as if it were coming from the RPC client.
+We just need to re-queue messages with their complete meta-data (properties such as `reply_to`, `correlation_id`, `timestamp`, or `expiration`) so that the RPC server ultimately receives the request as if it were coming from the RPC client.
 Consider it 'RPC call spoofing' if you will.

-Note that with traffic intensive queues, it is entirely possible to miss a beat (a message being dispatched prior to our script requeuing the previous one).
+Note that with traffic intensive queues, it is entirely possible to miss a beat (a message being dispatched prior to our script re-queueing the previous one).
 The legitimate client will never miss a message that was intended for him but we, as attacker, might miss some.

 #### Work queues